[Content note: sexual assault and rape]

 Why do we teach our girls and women not to be raped, why don’t we teach our boys and men not to rape?

-The thing is, we don’t engage in constructive conversations about sexual assault and rape because of socially constructed rape myths that seem so “common sense” – yet, when closely examined, are so far from the truth it is staggering.
+The thing is, we don’t engage in constructive conversations about sexual assault because of socially constructed rape myths that seem so “common sense” – yet, when closely examined, are so far from the truth it is staggering.
 We don’t talk to our children and family and friends about this because it seems so “obvious” that sexual assault is wrong.

 We need to talk honestly and openly about what rape really is, what rapists looks like, and where rape really occurs.

 I once read somewhere that Sweden is the “rape capital of the world” – and remember being shocked by this and immediately deeming it to be untrue to my mind and knowledge.
 The thing is, it may actually be true: but only because of the way that rape is both defined and reported in Sweden.
 Rape accusations are taken incredibly seriously: any non-consensual sexual activity is defined as rape.
 Furthermore, the fact that people actually DO report rape in Sweden is a good thing: it means that the problem is being acknowledged and constructively counteracted.
-Just because sexual assaults and rapes are not reported does not mean that they do not happen.
+Just because sexual assaults are not reported does not mean that they do not happen.

 I also remember the first time I learned of marital rape, and how mind-boggling that seemed to me at the time.